Keyboard shortcuts

 }

-Source helpers are immutable value producers.
+Source functions are immutable value producers.
 They perform no statements, use ! [] ~ [] @det, and return whole values.
-A process-local helper can encapsulate non-message-handling value construction for init, step results, and send payloads.
+A process-local function can encapsulate non-message-handling value construction for init, step results, and send payloads.

 State